 Learn why web application firewalls and intrusion prevention systems are major causes of outages in organizations today.
 Prevent DDoS attacks and find out the problems that are resident in cyber attack mitigation systems.

 Cyber attackers continuously disguise themselves as legitimate users making it more difficult in detecting and preventing DDoS attacks from attacking organizations.
 Find out how attackers are masking themselves and learn DDoS prevention techniques and solutions to mitigate these attacks.

 Operation Ababil, one of the longest cyber attacks in history, is a series of denial of service attacks targeting various financial institutions.

 As DDoS attacks continue to grow in sophistication and complexity, organizations need to adopt more advanced DDoS prevention techniques and attack mitigation solutions.
 Hear from one of Radware's security experts and find out how new DDoS attacks are taking aim at modern trends such as mobile technology.

 Stop application attacks before they disrupt your business operations.
 Application attacks are difficult to detect and focus on small complex attack sequences.
 Find out what advanced application security technology is necessary to avoid business disruptions.

-SSL based attacks are easy to execute, hard to detect and difficult to mitigate; making them a favorite among cyber attacks.
+SSL based DDoS attacks are easy to execute, hard to detect and difficult to mitigate; making them a favorite among cyber attacks.
 Find out what organizations are vulnerable and the technology necessary to mitigate these attacks.
-Learn why Radware's Attack Mitigation System is superior to other DDoS prevention systems on the market.
+Learn why Radware's Attack Mitigation System is superior to other DDoS prevention techniques and systems on the market.